BoundaryFinder

 The coordinates are derived from HM Land Registry INSPIRE cadastral data, georeferenced against Ordnance Survey mapping.
 They represent the official registered general boundary position.
 Your GNSS receiver helps you walk to those coordinates more precisely — it does not affect the accuracy of the coordinates themselves.

 Your GNSS receiver pinpoints you.
 Your BoundaryFinder report marks every registered boundary corner.
-Together, they let you walk to within half a metre of the exact legal boundary — no surveyor required for routine boundary-finding.
+Together, they let you walk to within centimetres of the registered general boundary position — no surveyor required for routine boundary-finding.

 Using a GNSS receiver in the field for property boundary finding